 - A fixed ultrasonic flow meter capable of accurately measuring water consumption

-Livestock and Dairy producers can apply for funding for a range of items under the Animal Health and Welfare list.
+Livestock and Dairy producers were able to apply for funding for a range of items under the Animal Health and Welfare list.
 To read the full list of items visit the following relevant sections on the government's website:

 If the equipment a farmer wants is not listed, or does not meet the minimum specification, it is not eligible for this grant.

 Only brand-new items can be funded through the FETF.
 Ex-demo, second hand and ‘try before you buy’ items are not eligible for this grant.

 It is key to read the FETF 23 specifications carefully, as some may have changed since Round 1 as the whole list has been reviewed, despite the numbering remaining the same for items that were also offered under Round 1.